 Today’s economy is all about driving product sales through the supply-chain by flashy commercials and marketing hypes.
 The wellbeing of our economy and the sustainability of our ecosystem depend on the quality of the consumer goods.

 Since all goods are composed of chemical compounds(aka ingredients), therefore the ingredients we use determine the fate of our economy and ecosystem.
 It is vital to understand the ingredients and their associated health risks to the consumers and to the environment as well as all living things therein.

-The sole purpose of 1Source is to empower consumers to obtain goods by understanding the very nature of the product ingredients and avoid unwanted health risks.
+The sole purpose of 1Source is to empower consumers to obtain goods by understanding the very nature of the product ingredients and avoiding unwanted health risks.

 Striving for a Healthier and a More Sustainable World.

 1. A user-friendly online platform that educates the general public about the chemical ingredients in their daily products;

 2. Empower consumers to select products without harmful ingredients such that the cultivation and distribution of risky substances are reduced, thus, creating a cleaner supply chain and fostering a healthier society;

 3. Promote conscience business practices;

 4. Reshape the advertising industry and the consumer market to be more transparent, responsible and honest instead of solely magnifying marketing hypes.

 It all started with a skincare seminar that my wife dragged me to in early 2017.
 Although my interest in beauty products was non-existent, I was shocked to learn that many ingredients in popular skincare products were banned by the EU or even contained substances that are classified as carcinogens by the WHO.
 One case study that was mentioned in the seminar particularly shocked me; the study was of a girl who started her menstruation cycle when she was only 8 years old due to certain ingredients used in skincare products as they created a hormonal imbalance.
 The study left me horrified due to the potential damage these products could cause to my children.